DESIHIGH/desihigh/README.md

 If you're stuck with a Python question, first try www.google.com.
 If you have any questions about this project, please leave us a [message](https://www.github.com/michaelJwilson/DESI-HighSchool/issues/new).

 Like what you see?
-Click on watch above and you'll get a notification whenever we add new experiments!
+Click on watch above and you'll get a notification whenever we add new experiments.

+Finished all the excercises in record time?
+Try claim.ipynb for a memento to use in the future.

 If you've created your own additions, we'd love to see them!
 Try ["your first commit"](https://www.medium.com/@haydar_ai/learning-how-to-git-creating-your-first-commit-c753ed2e7498) for adding to our work, or leave us a [message](https://www.github.com/michaelJwilson/DESI-HighSchool/issues/new).